DCForum/dcforum/readme.md

 I was active on several DCForum based boards during the early 2000's,
 And it is very nostalgic to me, I wish to bring it back to life,
 I have no commercial plans for the outcome of this project.
 DCFroum was a commercial project but in its last stages was released under GPL license.
-I maid several attempts to find the original owner of the right (DC Scripts), But I did have much success.
+I maid several attempts to find the original owner of the rights (DC Scripts), But I did have much success.
 If you have claims to any of the rights related to this project (code, artwork, trademarks, etc.)
 Please create a [github issue](https://github.com/DCForum/dcforum/issues/new) with your claim and I will address it ASAP.